BSI-Bund/TSMS/tsm-api/README.md

   </li>
 </ol>

-*Attention: the **tsm-api.jar** is just a collection of interfaces and simple data transfer objects (DTO).
+*Attention: the **tsm-api.jar** is a collection of interfaces and simple data transfer objects (DTO).
 It does not contain the concrete TSM implementation needed to install applets on secure elements.*

 <a name="motivation"></a>
 ## 1. Motivation